-- 218. Notwithstanding any confidentiality obligations which National Grid might otherwise have it may share information provided on demand indications with other relevant TSOs. - 219.
-National Grid will confirm receipt of a demand indication within 2 business days and shall respond, within 16 weeks of the start of the Annual Yearly Auction or within 8 weeks for ad-hoc demand indications. - 220.
+- 219. National Grid will confirm receipt of a demand indication within 2 business days and shall respond, within 16 weeks of the start of the Annual Yearly Auction or within 8 weeks for ad-hoc demand indications. - 220.
 A demand indication shall be considered competent if it includes the information detailed in EID section E2.1.4 and the Demand Indication Application Fee (DIA Fee) has been paid. - 221.
 The DIA Fee is equivalent in value to the PARCA Application Fee (also known as the Phase 1 PARCA Fee) which is calculated in accordance with the Gas Transmission Transportation Charging Methodology (UNC TPD Section Y Part A 2).
-The DIA Fee will: - (a) be repaid in full if an incremental project is not initiated following publication of the demand assessment report or if the economic test (described in paragraphs 240 to 242) is positive. - (b) be retained if the result of the economic test is negative (including circumstances where parties do not submit a signed IP PARCA and security deposit that could be considered in the economic test).
-Where it is retained it will be reconciled against actual costs incurred by National Grid between the publication of the demand assessment report and the publication of the joint notice. - 222.
+The DIA Fee will: - (a) be repaid in full if an incremental project is not initiated following publication of the demand assessment report or if the economic test (described in paragraphs 240 to 242) is positive. - (b) be retained if the result of the economic test is negative (including circumstances where parties do not submit a signed IP PARCA and security deposit that could be considered in the economic test or if the applicant withdraws prior to publication of the joint notice referred to in paragraph 228).
+Where it is retained it will be reconciled against actual costs incurred by National Grid between the publication of the demand assessment report and the publication of the joint notice (see paragraph 228). - 222.
 For demand indications received outside of the demand indication window (ad-hoc demand indications) National Grid shall: - (a) Where possible incorporate the demand into an existing incremental project at the relevant IP ASEP; or - (b) Provided that it is of the opinion that the economic test can be completed prior to the start of the next biennial demand assessment; open an 8 week (unless otherwise stated) ad-hoc demand indication window, within 5 days, subject to agreement from other relevant TSO(s); and - (c) Inform the applicant when its demand can be considered with justification.